 Why, you would naturally design and operate your own boutique California winery, correct?

-Such is the case with 44-year-old Nick Allen.
+Such is the case with Nick Allen.
 His great, great grandfather was none other than the late Clarence Dillion, a half-French American financier whose love for French wine caused him to purchase France’s oldest operating château, Château Haut-Brion, another Bordeaux masterpiece.
 These wines have consistently been placed among France’s greatest wine treasures.

 Nick Allen grew up in New Jersey and learned agriculture from his late grandmother.
 “For some reason, I’ve always felt destined to wind up in the wine business,” declared Allen.
 “When I was growing up and even today, many people referred to me as ‘the wine guy.’
-The family stories about our involvement in the French wine industry were legendary and always peaked my imagination.”
+The family stories about our involvement in the French wine industry were legendary and always piqued my imagination.”

 After attending the University of Denver, Nick Allen spent nearly ten years dabbling in real estate and starting a family.
-But the wine bug kept calling and Allen finally gave in.
-He became a close friend of noted French-born winemaker Luc Morlet, gifted craftsman at the celebrated Peter Michael Winery of Knight’s Valley, Sonoma County fame.
+But, the wine bug kept calling and Allen finally gave in.
+He became a close friend of noted French-born winemaker Luc Morlet, gifted craftsman at the celebrated Peter Michael Winery of Knights Valley, Sonoma County fame.

-Morlet became Nick Allen’s inspiration and even offered a name for his new winery.
+Morlet became Nick Allen’s inspiration and he even offered a name for his new winery.
 “He would always tell me, ‘You have carte blanche to do whatever you want with this.’
 As time went by, I liked the way the name resonated, so I decided it would be Carte Blanche Winery for me.”

-Carte Blanche made its initial release in 2008 with an initial production of just under 750 cases.
+Carte Blanche made its first release in 2008 with an initial production of just under 750 cases.
 The wines debuted with excellent press and high scores from both competitions and periodicals.
 The new winery was well on its way to success.

-In the ten years since its inception, Carte Blanche has slowly grown to its present production level of around 1,200 cases.
+In the twelve years since its inception, Carte Blanche has slowly grown to its present production level of around 1,200 cases.
 Nick Allen is a devotee of terroir and prides himself on producing wines inspired by Old World French winemaking mores.
 He is also dedicated to finding vineyard sites that display particular identities that can be passed on through the resultant wines that are produced.

 Nick Allen is particularly fond of his proprietary blends (red and white).
-He counts these wines as particularly accessible on the palate, a factor in wine/ food integration that is often neglected in favor of wine style or taste preference.
+He counts these wines as particularly accessible on the palate, a factor in wine/food integration that is often neglected in favor of wine style or taste preference.